Setting up a Materials Module #

 Run Pragma Engine via one of the following methods.

-Running via Make
+Running via Command Line

 Running in IntelliJ

-Once the engine has started successfully, it prints the message [main] INFO main - Pragma server startup complete.
+Once the engine has started successfully, it prints the message INFO main - Pragma server startup complete.

 Simulate Operation calls #